yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 Although section 4.1.1. of {{!RFC2046}} defines CRLF to denote line breaks, implementers MAY recognize a single LF as a line break.
-However, some implementations may use other values.
+However, some implementations MAY use other values.

 ## ABNF Grammar